- Identify the impact of workplace noise on your hearing

 Hearing Conservation Program

-In order to stay compliant with OSHA standards, if noise levels exceed 85 decibels employers/companies must create a Hearing Conservation Program.
+If noise levels exceed 85 decibels employers/companies must create a Hearing Conservation Program.

-Steps of a Hearing Conservation Program:
+Elements of a Hearing Conservation Program:

 - Educate employees in hearing conservation requirements